aiidateam/aiida-core/docs/source/topics/schedulers.rst

 ParEnvJobResource (SGE-like)
 ............................

-In SGE and similar schedulers, one has to specify a *parallel environment* and the *total number of CPUs* requested.
+The :py:class:`~aiida.schedulers.datastructures.ParEnvJobResource` class is used for specifying the resources of SGE and similar schedulers, which require specifying a *parallel environment* and the *total number of CPUs* requested.

-The class is :py:class:`~aiida.schedulers.datastructures.ParEnvJobResource`.
+The class has the following attributes:

-Once an instance of the class is obtained, you have the following fields that you can set:

-* ``res.parallel_env``: specify the parallel environment in which you want to run your job (a string)
+* ``res.parallel_env``: the parallel environment in which you want to run your job (a string)
-* ``res.tot_num_mpiprocs``: the total number of MPI processes that this job is requesting
+* ``res.tot_num_mpiprocs``: the total number of MPI processes that this job requests

-Remember to always specify both fields.
+Both attributes are required.
 No checks are done on the consistency between the specified parallel environment and the total number of MPI processes requested (for instance, some parallel environments may have been configured by your cluster administrator to run on a single machine).
 It is your responsibility to make sure that the information is valid, otherwise the submission will fail.

-Some examples:

 Setting the fields directly in the class constructor: